MichelleGri/Hangman-Revolution/README.md

 ## Technologies Used

 - Python
+- [Am I Responsive:](http://ami.responsivedesign.is) Checking responsive of the game on different secreen sizes.
 - [Python Checker:](https://www.pythonchecker.com/) Checking code for Python requirements.
 - [Lucidchart:](https://www.lucidchart.com/pages/) To create the game flow chart.
 - [Git](https://git-scm.com/) Gitpod is used to write code, make commits, and push code to GitHub.